 cum laude in 1976 from Harvard College, where he was a member of Phi Beta Kappa, and received his J.D. degree, cum laude, from Harvard Law School in 1980.

 Click here for more information about Brian.

 John W. Simek

 John W. Simek the Vice-President of Sensei Enterprises Inc. in Fairfax, VA.
+Sensei is a national managed IT service provider, digital forensics and managed cybersecurity firm.
 He currently provides information technology support to hundreds of Washington D.C. area law firms, legal entities and corporations.
 He has a national reputation as a digital forensics technologist and has testified as an expert witness throughout the United States.

 John holds the prestigious Certified Information Systems Security Professional (CISSP) and EnCase Certified Examiner (EnCE) certifications.
 He is also a Certified Ethical Hacker (CEH), Certified Handheld Examiner, Certified Novell Engineer, Microsoft Certified Professional + Internet, Microsoft Certified Systems Engineer, NT Certified Independent Professional, and a Certified Internetwork Professional.

 John is a co-host of the Legal Talk Network podcast "